 Implementation

-In general, both domestic and international agencies are consulted during policymaking.
-Most of new reforms are based on research and thorough consultation, and public evaluations of previous development plans have taken place prior to the introduction of new plans.
-Local elected bodies so far have limited power to make enforceable decisions, but given the current political structure, powerful individuals can influence policy formulation and implementation.
+Generally, policymakers consult both with domestic and international agencies.
+Most reforms are based on research and thorough consultation, and public evaluations of previous development plans have taken place before new plans are introduced.
+Local elected bodies have limited power to make enforceable decisions, but under the current political structure powerful individuals can influence policy formulation and implementation.

 Policy learning

-Diversification and Qatarization of the economy remain central to the National Vision 2030, although there is still a long way to go.
-One side effect of the system is that use of personnel is far from maximum efficacy, as, for instance, Qatari nationals are assigned supervisory positions even when they are much less qualified than expats.
-Prior to 2016, budget surpluses were the norm, and debt, while on the rise, was at manageable levels.
-Since 2016, Qatar has run a series of deficits.
-After that tide turned in 2019, the pandemic again reversed things and deficits are projected in 2020 and 2021, due to the contraction of the economy, low hydrocarbon prices and high government spending.
+Diversification and Qatarization of the economy remain central to the National Vision 2030 agenda, although there is still a long way to go.
+One side effect of Qatarization is that personnel are not used efficiently; for instance, Qatari nationals are assigned to supervisory positions even when they are much less qualified than expatriate staffers.

-International tenders are called to use the funds efficiently.
-Electronic systems are being implemented for public administration and e-government is employed in all areas.
-Wasteful use of energy and resources has been identified as a major problem and fees for wasting water and electricity have been raised significantly.
-The oil price shock since 2015 has catalyzed attempts to promote bureaucratic reform and reduce the size of ministries and state-funded institutions.
+International tenders are issued to ensure efficient use of funds.
+Electronic systems are being implemented in the public administration, and e-government is used across all areas.
+Wasteful use of energy and resources has been identified as a major problem, and fees for wasting water and electricity have been raised significantly, although public awareness of these issues remains low.

 Efficient use of assets